NewcastleRSE-Training/intro-to-python/README.md

 * Toggle between slideshow view and notebook view, Alt+r or click on the bar chart icon on the menu bar.
 To close slideshow click the cross top left.
 * To run a code block, click in the cell and use shift+enter
 * There are navigation arrows bottom right of the slides
+* You can go full screen using F11 and scroll using your mouse button

 Before presenting each notebooks, run all cells, then clear cell output.